-Ellen McLaughlin Joins Ensemble for the Romantic Century's 'ANNA AKHMATOVA' at BAM
+Ensemble for the Romantic Century's 'ANNA AKHMATOVA' Returns to BAM Tonight

 Celebrating its 15th season, the Ensemble for the Romantic Century (ERC) returns to BAM Fisher for six performances of Anna Akhmatova: The Heart Is Not Made of Stone.
 Written by Eve Wolf and directed by Donald T. Sanders, this multi-media production examines the troubled relationship between artistic creation and totalitarianism through the perspective of the Russian poet Anna Akhmatova (1889-1966) played by Ellen McLaughlin (Angels in America).
 This tale of passion, love, political repression, and redemption is interwoven with music by Russian composers Rachmaninoff, Prokofiev, and Shostakovich.